Bean-Pringles/Spoke/README.md

 The git command is also really diffrent from normal git but you cant win everything.
 Look in the code to see how it works.

+Same with ssh, it is the best format I could give you but it still sucks.